moehabsas/me/README.md

-Here's an improved version of your code with some added emoji to give it more flair:

----

 # Hi, I'm Mohamed El-Gedawy 👋✨

 I'm a passionate full-stack developer specializing in modern web technologies.
 I love building scalable and efficient applications with a strong focus on performance, security, and best practices. 🚀💻